Skip to main content

 • gameplay

-• “Gameplay loop becomes a chore when you try to redo some levels or find collectables, because enemies do not stay dead (only in red areas).
-That is a very frustrating souls-like mechanic that has no place here.”
+• “The hacking mechanic is a bit of a gimmick you're forced to use every fight, otherwise your guns feel useless.
+The gameplay loop becomes a chore when you try to redo some levels or find collectibles, because enemies do not stay dead (only in red areas), which is a very frustrating Souls-like mechanic that has no place here.”

 • emotional